Nootka Sound

 Nootka Sound (Baie de Nootka) is a sound of the Pacific Ocean on the rugged west coast of Vancouver Island, in the Pacific Northwest, historically known as King George's Sound.
 It separates Vancouver Island and Nootka Island, part of the Canadian province of British Columbia.
 It played a historically important role in the maritime fur trade.

 History

-The inlet is part of the traditional territory of the indigenous Nuu-chah-nulth people.
+John R. Jewitt is an Englishman who describes the area in some detail in a memoir about his years as a captive of chief Maquinna from 1802 to 1805.
+The inlet had been inhabited by Nuu-chah-nulth people.
 They called it Mowichat.
-John R. Jewitt is an Englishman who describes the area in some detail in a memoir about his years as a captive of chief Maquinna from 1802 to 1805.